mizzmo/Maintainable_Software_With_Snake_Game/docs/initialNotes.md

 -   A: The graphics library is used to draw images to the screen.

 ## Initial Notes on the Code.
-- All code and assets are contained within the same directory.
+- All code and main.resources are contained within the same directory.
 - There seems to be no naming conventions for files
 - Random comments are left in the code.
 - Where there are comments, they dont mean anything.